ldynia/workshop-containerized/readme.md

 Error response from daemon: Container 878469647aa4611b36de1f97a8e9d1273fbeb228ac355777e4e1b02e118fa272 is not running
 ```

-Here is the best part about containers.
-You can hook in into a container and mess around.
+The best part about containers is that can hook into it.
 Let me demonstrate.

 ```
 # Start angry_swanson again